alttch/bma-info/eva4/include/controller_system_xtra.rst

 * The configuration should be secured and allowed to access by system administrators/system services only

 * The agent binary can be started manually, e.g. for tests with "run" argument.
   In this case it outputs logs to the system console.
-When piped/started with Windows service manager, the agent outputs its logs to the Windows event log (section *Application*).
+When started as a Windows service, the agent outputs its logs to the Windows event log (section *Application*).

 To register the windows agent as a service and start it, use the following
 commands: